Explore. Write. Connect.

 Who is Black Bear Retreat appropriate for?

-This retreat is for experienced writers with publishing experience or who are ready to publish.
+This retreat is for practicing writers with publishing experience or who have begun the publishing process , i.e., completed and submitted a manuscript (or short story, poem, etc.), even if it has not yet been accepted.
 It’s for writers who want to connect with and learn from others.
 It’s a support group for the typical writer who experiences ups and downs, has both strengths and weaknesses, needs to be uplifted in some ways and can uplift others in another way.
 Black Bear Retreat is limited to a small, intimate group of 4 participants in order to allow all participants an equal voice, as well as for the consideration of logistics such as lodging, meeting space, and sightseeing transportation.

 It’s also for adventurers!
 Our itinerary will include hiking (mild grades, nothing strenuous) and driving rough 4×4 roads.